Get the most from Apple Watch notifications by adjusting these settings

 - Tap Notifications.

-Tap the Notification Privacy On/Off switch.
-When the button is gray, the feature is turned off.
+Tap the Tap to Show Full Notification On/Off switch.
+When the button is green, the feature is turned on.

 You can easily disable this feature again any time you want by following the same instructions above.
 The button will turn gray when the feature is off.